-- At other regular intervals during the operational period as determined by FAC leadership - End of shift (shift debriefing) including any CISD/EAP briefing asappropriate. - FAC closure (Demobilization briefing) including any CISD/EAP briefing as appropriate. - Any other time as deemed necessary by FAC leadership Command Staff leadership Section and Unit Briefings
+- At other regular intervals during the operational period as determined by FAC leadership - End of shift (shift debriefing) including any CISD/EAP briefing as appropriate. - FAC closure (Demobilization briefing) including any CISD/EAP briefing as appropriate. - Any other time as deemed necessary by FAC leadership

+Command Staff

-- FAC leadership meeting near the start of an operational period. - FAC leadership meeting near the end of an operational period. - Any other time as deemed necessary by FAC
+- FAC leadership meeting near the start of an operational period. - FAC leadership meeting near the end of an operational period. - Any other time as deemed necessary by FAC leadership